Join the lab!

 Postdoctoral fellows: Contact me if you have ideas for working with me as a postdoc.
 There are two paths to postdoc opportunities.
 First, I will sometimes have funding to directly support a postdoc in my lab.
 Second, I can help you develop proposals for external fellowships (for example: NSF postdoctoral fellowship, Ford Foundation, Smith Fellows, Fulbright)

-Spring 2024: I do not anticipate hiring postdocs in the immediate future.
-Two research themes I am especially interested in are: (1) testing mechanisms of the escalator to extinction (fieldwork to measure demography and tracking tech to measure movement ecology along elevational gradients), and (2) monitoring mountain birds at scale using ARUs.
+Fall 2024: I will soon be looking for a postdoc.
+Two research themes I am especially interested in are: (1) testing mechanisms of the escalator to extinction (fieldwork to measure demography, tracking tech to measure movement ecology along elevational gradients), and (2) monitoring mountain birds at scale using ARUs.
 I welcome discussing your own research ideas: if you had a salary and some research funds, what research on mountain birds & climate change would you do???